 That earns points from me.

-Why 10-credit reverse lookups can quietly get expensive
+Why it can get expensive

 - $19 / 1,000 credits = 100 reverse lookups